 In wrongful death lawsuits, “damages” is one way lawyers refer to the amount of money people receive from a lawsuit.
 These include the costs and expenses facing surviving family members because of the neglect, recklessness or willful misconduct of another person or party which took the life of their loved one.

 Such losses can include lost income via the decedent’s lost future wages or salary; lost employment benefits such as insurance or a pension; medical expenses and hospital costs after the injury but before the victim’s death; funeral and burial expenses; pain and suffering; and loss of love, companionship and emotional support.
 A wrongful death lawsuit also can seek punitive damages to punish the defendant if their actions were especially egregious or shocking.

-As for who can be awarded payments for damages in a wrongful death claim, that varies, since each state has its own laws pertaining to wrongful death.
+People who can be awarded payments in wrongful death claims vary by state.
 However, in every state the individuals who can receive damages in such a lawsuit are certain members of the immediate family.

 In most states, grandparents do not qualify, except in California the grandparents of the deceased also can be part of a lawsuit for wrongful death seeking payments to survivors.